 CITRIS and the Banatao Institute

-Sustainable Infrastructures examines energy, water, and transportation issues as well as cyber-infrastructure as essential components of a sustainable society.
+Sustainable Infrastructures - Sustainable Infrastructures pursues information technology research in energy, water, and transportation as parts of the cyber-infrastructure of a sustainable society.

 The Future of Work - CITRIS Future of Work explores how to maximize the positive possibilities of intelligent tools and systems to create high-quality jobs and social equity while empowering individual workers, firms, and entrepreneurs.

 CITRIS Policy Lab - The CITRIS Policy Lab supports interdisciplinary research, education, and thought leadership to address core questions regarding the role of formal and informal regulation in promoting innovation and amplifying its positive effects on society.

 Women in Tech Initiative - The Women in Technology Initiative envisions a world in which women are proportionately represented and equitably compensated throughout the professional ranks in the tech industry and academia.
 To get there, the Women in Tech Initiative is preparing the next generation of technologists, supporting data-driven diversity research, and engaging corporate partners.

 Marvell NanoLab at CITRIS - The Berkeley Marvell NanoLab provides a 150mm-silicon-based, 15,000-square-foot Class 100/1000 cleanroom to support the nanofabrication technology research of more than 450 academic and industrial researchers annually — including more than 80 Principal Investigators (PIs) and around 25 high tech start-ups.

 CITRIS Invention Lab - The first tech makerspace on the Berkeley campus when it opened in 2012, the Invention Lab provides 1,700-square feet packed with 3D printers, a laser cutter, and tools for prototyping and fabrication.